 But there’s a problem.
 The recipient of the visiting card will need to pull out her phone, open contacts, tediously type your contact details, and finally save you as a contact.

-You know what’s going to happen?
-90% cases—your card is going to end up in the trash.
+Do you know what’s going to happen?
+Most of the time (at least 70%-80%) your card will end up in the trash.
 Why?
-Because no one will make the effort.
+Because no one likes making the effort to save a contact.

-And this the least desired by any businessman.
-Hence, with a digital business card, you can make the process easy for the people you want to connect with.
+But with a digital business card, you can make the process easy for your target audience.

 In the next section, we will tell you what a digital business card actually is.